angular/material-start/README.md

 ### Step #10:

-Here you will refactor your directives and controllers to use the Angular 1.5 Component API.
+Here you will refactor your directives and controllers to use the AngularJS 1.5 Component API.

 * combine the directives and controllers logic into the **UsersList** and **UserDetails** classes
 * use the **bindings** keyword and *1-way* data-binding